 Enhanced filtration systems have limitations.
 South Coast AQMD staff recommends that the Lead Agency consider the limitations of the enhanced filtration.
 For example, in a study that South Coast AQMD conducted to investigate filters6, a cost burden is expected to be within the range of \$120 to \$240 per year to replace each filter.
 The initial start-up cost could substantially increase if an HVAC system needs to be installed.
 In addition, because the filters would not have any effectiveness unless the HVAC system is running, there may be increased energy costs to the residents.
 It is typically assumed that the filters operate 100 percent of the time while residents are indoors, and the environmental analysis does not generally account for the times when the residents have their windows or doors open or are in common space areas of the project.
-In addition, these filters have no ability to filter out any toxic gases from vehicle exhaust.
+Furthermore, these filters have no ability to filter out any toxic gases from vehicle exhaust.
 Therefore, the presumed effectiveness and feasibility of any filtration units should be carefully evaluated in more detail prior to assuming that they will sufficiently alleviate exposures to toxic emissions.

 Because of the limitations, to ensure that enhanced filters are enforceable throughout the lifetime of the Proposed Project as well as effective in reducing exposures to DPM emissions, South Coast AQMD staff recommends that the Lead Agency provide additional details regarding the ongoing, regular maintenance and monitoring of filters in the EIR.
-To facilitate a good faith effort at full disclosure and provide useful information to future sensitive receptors who will live and/or work in proximity to sources of air pollution, the Lead Agency should include the following information in the EIR, at a minimum:
+To facilitate a good faith effort at full disclosure and provide useful information to future sensitive receptors who will live and/or work in proximity to I-405, the Lead Agency should include the following information in the EIR, at a minimum:

-- Disclosure on potential health impacts to prospective residents from living in proximity to industrial and warehouse uses, and the reduced effectiveness of air filtration system when windows are open and when residents are outdoor; - Identification of the responsible implementing and enforcement agency such as the Lead Agency for ensuring that enhanced filters are installed on-site at the Proposed Project before a permit of occupancy is issued; - Identification of the responsible implementing and enforcement agency such as the Lead Agency's building and safety inspection unit to provide periodic, regular inspection on filters; - Provide information and guidance to the Project developer or proponent on the importance of filter installation and ongoing maintenance; - Provide information to residents about where the MERV filers can be purchased; - Disclosure on increased costs for purchasing enhanced filtration systems to prospective residents; - Disclosure on increased energy costs for running the HVAC system with MERV filters to prospective residents; - Disclosure on recommended schedules (e.g., once a year or every six months) for replacing the enhanced filtration units to prospective residents; - Identification of the responsible entity such as residents, tenants, Homeowner's Association (HOA) or property management to ensure filters are inspected for replacement and maintenance on time, if appropriate and feasible;
+- Disclosure on potential health impacts to prospective residents from living and/or working in proximity to freeways, and the reduced effectiveness of air filtration system when windows are open and when tenants are outdoor; - Identification of the responsible implementing and enforcement agency such as the Lead Agency for ensuring that enhanced filters are installed on-site at the Proposed Project before a permit of occupancy is issued; - Identification of the responsible implementing and enforcement agency such as the Lead Agency's building and safety inspection unit to provide periodic, regular inspection on filters; - Provide information and guidance to the Project developer or proponent on the importance of filter installation and ongoing monitoring and maintenance; - Provide information to residents about where the MERV filers can be purchased; - Disclosure on increased costs for purchasing enhanced filtration systems to prospective residents; - Disclosure on increased energy costs for running the HVAC system with MERV filters to prospective residents; - Disclosure on recommended schedules (e.g., once a year or every six months) for replacing the enhanced filtration units to prospective residents; - Identification of the responsible entity such as residents, tenants, Homeowner's Association (HOA) or property management to ensure filters are replaced on time, if appropriate and feasible; - Develop ongoing cost sharing strategies between the HOA and residents/tenants, if available, for replacing the enhanced filtration units; - Set up criteria for assessing progress in installing, replacing, and maintaining the enhanced filtration units; and - Set up process for evaluating the effectiveness of the enhanced filtration units at the Proposed Project.